anusha-murali/anusha-murali.github.io/CS124/heaps.md

 In a min-heap, every element is less than or equal to its children.
 During an insert or delete operation in a min-heap, if the min-heap property is violated - that is given an array $A$ and an index $i$ such that the subtrees rooted at `left[i]` and `right[i]` are min-heaps, but $A[i]$ is greater than its children - we can use `Min-Heapify` to restore the min-heap property for the tree rooted at node $A[i]$.

 Following is a concrete example.
 Let us say that the element with value 10 is currently at the root (probably deletion of the previous root).
-We run the {\sc Min-Heapify()} algorithm on this node as follows.
+We run the `Min-Heapify()` algorithm on this node as follows.

 Step 1.
 Since 10 is larger than its left and right children, it violates the min-heap property.
 So, we compare its left and right children and find the index of the smallest of the three.